Galintega/-Saw-Server-Nuker-V1/README.md

 # -Saw-Server-Nuker-V1
-This is the $aw griefing nuker V1 source code Join: https://discord.gg/jqFZSmDtuh Like it pls
+This is the $aw griefing nuker V1 source code Join: https://discord.gg/3bKxfwUK3n Like it pls
+New updates soon